 Is it any good?

+These short videos are a delightfully different way to engage children with literature they are familiar with and introduce them to less popular stories.
 Maurice Sendak books are lovely fantasies for children with sometimes-dark undertones that tap into the not-so-lovely aspects of childhood, like rebellion, anger, mischievousness, and annoyance.
-These short videos are a different way to engage children with literature they are familiar with and introduce them to less popular stories.
-The songs by Carole King in four of the shorts are catchy without being annoying, and they're a fun way to get kids engaged in letters, counting, and thinking about the calendar.
+The songs by Carole King in four of the shorts are catchy without being annoying, and they're a fun way to get kids learning letters and counting, and thinking about the calendar.